emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 ### The Data <a id="the-data"></a>

-The following .csv files were used during data cleaning and analysis:
+The FitBit Fitness Tracker dataset, provided by Kaggle user Mobius, serves as the basis for this case study.
+It includes the 18 .csv files that I will use for procsessing, cleaning and analyzing.

 <div style="display: flex; gap: 40px;">